Dial-Up Internet Service HistoryDial-Up Internet marked the beginning of the internet for millions of Americans.

 High speed internet availability is now essentially universal in most parts of the world with cable internet service such as SuddenLink and MediaCom; local telecommunications providers, like Windstream, offer DSL to rural communities in many states across the U.S., while others receive high speed satellite broadband connections like ViaSat.

-The future of high speed internet is pointing to even faster speeds of 6G.
+The future of high speed internet is pointing to even faster speeds with the implementation of the new 5G standard.
 As the world transforms in another technological revolution, the Internet of Things, smart homes, wearable tech, and more will require these fast speeds.

 Forbes recently predicted a few ways in which the future of the internet will change in the next 15 years, including: